Summer Camp 2026 Registration

 It's that time of year again!
 Friends of the Environment's Summer Camp is back!
-This year, we will be hosting 4 weeks in Marsh Harbour at our Learning Centre, 1 week in North Abaco (Cooper's Town) and 1 week in South Abaco (2.5 days in Crossing Rocks, 2.5 days in Sandy Point).
+This year, we will be hosting 4 weeks in Marsh Harbour at our Learning Centre, 2 weeks in North Abaco (1 week in Cooper's Town & 1 week in Grand Cay) and 1 week in South Abaco (2.5 days in Crossing Rocks, 2.5 days in Sandy Point).

 Please see below for dates and registration links.
 Please fill out one form per child.